Staff Lost Their Drive? 5 Ways Leaders Can Inspire & Motivate

 - Natalie Rae, Life Ladder Founder

-By engendering incremental, continuous change, we enable people to travel forward with all of their power and potential, free of internal conflict.
+By engendering incremental, continuous change, people are able to travel forward with all of their power and potential, free of internal conflict that holds them back, and keeps them fearful and demotivated.

 You can change lives from the inside out.
-It just takes that first step on the ladder.
+It just takes that first step on the professional and personal development ladder.